ElisFilipsson/KYHwebsite/scenarion/scenario-apply.md

 When I enter as someone who isn't a student,
 Given that I choose that I'm currently not a student, I'll be able to choose amongst current educations,
-And fill out a form, to state my interest.
+And fill out a form, to state my interest,
+And get a notification on screen to thank for interest